cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-taurine.md

 Taurine is a <router-link to="/types-of-jailbreak/#semi-untethered-jailbreaks">semi-untethered jailbreak</router-link>, meaning it requires an app to re-apply the exploit after a reboot.

-The tool is compatible with jailbreaking all devices on iOS/iPadOS versions 14.0 to 14.3, as well as A11 and earlier devices on iOS/iPadOS versions 14.4 to 14.8.1
+The tool is compatible with jailbreaking all devices on iOS/iPadOS versions 14.0 to 14.3, as well as A10(X) and earlier devices on iOS/iPadOS versions 14.4 to 14.8.1 and A11 devices on 14.5 to 14.8.1.

 ::: danger

-14.4 to 14.8.1 support is limited to **A11 and earlier devices**
+14.5 to 14.8.1 support is limited to **A11 and earlier devices**, and 14.4 to 14.4.2 support is limited to **A10(X) and earlier devices**

+Additionally, the applicable support is only available in a **beta version of Taurine**

 :::